 Our company provide huge stock and make on the supply of spare parts for 4-stroke diesel engines.
-Our focus engines are, NOHAB, Wartsila 20, Wartsila 26, Wartsila 32 and Vasa 32.
+Our focus engines are, NOHAB, Wartsila 20, Wartsila 26 and Wartsila 32.
 We have a large stock of spare parts together with a team of flexible sales personnel ensures that we will give a professional service to our customers – anytime, anywhere.

 We are working exclusively with the best manufacturers in the world as this is what our customers demand and deserve.
 This together with a large stock that equals none in short delivery time, is what makes us the number one supplier for your needs.